Oil Drops as U.S. Inventories Build Up

 The second consecutive week of rising stockpiles highlighted concerns that as oil has rallied, U.S. shale producers have increased output to take advantage of the higher prices.
 According to the EIA, domestic production rose to a record weekly high last week of 9.645 million barrels.

-"The biggest factor is U.S. oil production," said Kyle Cooper, a consultant at ION Energy Group.
+"The biggest factor is U.S. oil production hit a new record this week," said Kyle Cooper, a consultant at ION Energy Group.
 "It's not a surprise to anybody, but it is a reality."

-The threat of higher shale production kept a lid on oil prices for much of 2017, but investors have recently become more optimistic on the market, as global and U.S. inventory levels have come down, and geopolitical risks added some supply uncertainty to a seemingly tighter market.
+The threat of higher shale production kept a lid on oil prices for much of 2017, but investors have recently become more optimistic on the market.
+Global and U.S. inventory levels have come down, and geopolitical risks have added supply uncertainty to a seemingly tighter market.

 Continue Reading Below